![]() |

 11) For each violation related to allowing consumers to use tanning equipment without use of protective eyewear as required by Section 795.170(f): $250.

-13) For each violation related to the failure to maintain consumer use records as required by the Act and Section 795.190 of this Part: $250.
+13) For each violation related to the failure to maintain consumer use records, as required by the Act and Section 795.190: $250.

 14) For each violation related to the failure to maintain prescription and non-prescription drug information required by Section 795.190(b) in a confidential manner: $500.

-g) Violation of any provision of the Tanning Facility Permit Act or any provision of the rules of this Part shall be issued as the following:
+g) Violations of any provision of the Tanning Facility Permit Act or any provision of this Part shall be issued as the following:

 1) First violation – the permittee shall be issued a warning letter.

-2) Second violation – the permittee shall be issued a fine according to Section 795.220.
+2) Second violation – the permittee shall be issued a fine according to this Section.
 The repeat violation fine will be a minimum of $250 plus a fine according to this Section.

-3) Third violation – the permitee shall be issued a fine according to Section 795.220.
+3) Third violation – the permittee shall be issued a fine according to this Section.
 The repeat violation fine will be a minimum of $500 plus a fine according to this Section.
-The permitee shall be notified of the Department's intent to revoke the permit and shall be offered a hearing in accordance with Section 795.140.
+The permittee shall be notified of the Department's intent to revoke the permit and shall be offered a hearing in accordance with Section 795.140.

-h) Each day a violation exists shall constitute a separate violation.
+h) Each day that a violation exists shall constitute a separate violation.

-i) The Department shall serve any notice of assessment of fine on the permitee in the same manner as any notice of permit revocation provided pursuant to the Act and this Part, and the permitee shall have the same rights and opportunity for hearing as elsewhere provided pursuant to the Act and this Part.
-In the event that the permitee does not request a hearing within the time allowed by the Act and this Part, the fine assessed shall be due in full at the expiration of time allowed to request hearing.
+i) The Department shall serve any notice of assessment of fine on the permittee in the same manner as any notice of permit revocation provided pursuant to the Act and this Part, and the permittee shall have the same rights and opportunity for hearing as elsewhere provided pursuant to the Act and this Part.
+If the permittee does not request a hearing within the time allowed by the Act and this Part, the fine assessed shall be due in full at the expiration of time allowed to request a hearing.

-j) All fine assessment which are upheld in whole or in part by final order of the Department shall be due in full at the conclusion of the time period for filing for administrative review pursuant to the Administrative Review Law (Ill.
-Rev. Stat.
-1991, ch.
-110, pars.
-3-101 et seq.), unless the permitee has within that time filed proceedings in administrative review specifically appealing the fine assessment and unless the court has stayed the enforcement of the fine assessment.
+j) All fine assessments that are upheld in whole or in part by final order of the Department shall be due in full at the conclusion of the time period for filing for administrative review pursuant to the Administrative Review Law [735 ILCS 5/Art.
+III], unless the permittee has within that time filed proceedings in administrative review specifically appealing the fine assessment and unless the court has stayed the enforcement of the fine assessment.